clinaresl/pgnparser/README.md

 prefixed with `%`.
 In case `<` is used, games are sorted in increasing order of the given variable; otherwise, they are sorted in decreasing order.
 Keys can be sorted so that in case of a tie of the first key, the second one is used and so on.
+Additional help on sorting is available with `--help-sort`.

 `pgnparser` provides additional information with the commands `--help` and `--version`